Darrin P. Gayles: Cases

 Sitting with the Eleventh Circuit in July 2020, Gayles dissented when the court upheld an Alabama voter ID law without a trial even though evidence showed that voters of color were twice as likely to lack ID as white voters.
 Gayles wrote "The majority opinion essentially argues that we should not penalize Alabama’s legislators for Alabama’s past; rather, we should start with a clean slate when reviewing the Photo ID Law.
 But this is not what the law commands us to do.
 Alabama’s history of voter suppression is relevant here and provides a wealth of direct and circumstantial evidence that should be considered at trial."

-In 2025, Gayles was assigned Donald Trump's lawsuit against the The Wall Street Journal and Rupert Murdoch after the WSJ ran a story on a letter Trump wrote to sex offender Jeffrey Epstein for his 50th birthday.
+In 2025, Gayles was assigned Donald Trump's lawsuit against The Wall Street Journal and Rupert Murdoch after the WSJ ran a story on an alleged letter Trump wrote to sex offender Jeffrey Epstein for his 50th birthday.
+In April 2026, Gayles dismissed the lawsuit citing a failure to "adequately allege actual malice".